|Aspinall of Standen Hall|

 John Aspinall (1779-1851) left only one son, John Thomas Walshman Aspinall (1812-65), who was the only member of the family to be elected to Parliament, although he was unseated on petition as a result of 'treating' by his agents in a previous election, which had led to his disqualification from office.
 Before his marriage in 1841, J.T.W.
 Aspinall had bought Little Mitton Hall, which he substantially rebuilt in the 1840s (probably to the designs of George Webster of Kendal) while retaining its magnificent medieval hall, and he seems to have made Little Mitton his main home even after he inherited Standen in 1851, although he did rebuild the service wing at Standen c.1858 to the design of G.E.
 Paley.
 He died unexpectedly at a relatively young age and his widow continued to live at Little Mitton until her death in 1873.
 His only surviving son, Ralph John Aspinall (1847-1913) moved into Standen, and from 1874 let Little Mitton to the prominent Bolton industrialist and MP, John Hick (1815-94), who made further changes to the house.
 In 1880 he and Hick jointly took legal action against factories which were polluting the River Ribble (and affecting their fishing rights) and won a landmark judgement which became an important legal precedent in controlling environmental pollution.

 From the late 18th to the early 20th century, the Aspinalls played their part in public life.
 J.T.W.
 Aspinall, as we have seen, was very briefly an MP, and several members of the family were justices of the peace, deputy lieutenants, and militia officers.
 Ralph John Aspinall was more assiduous in his militia career than most, rising to become Hon.
 Colonel of the Duke of Lancaster's Own Militia, 1895-98, and three of his four sons were also in either the regular army or the territorials in the early 20th century.
 At his death in 1913 the Standen and Little Mitton estates passed to his eldest son, Maj.
 John Ralph Aspinall (1878-1946), who continued to use Standen as the family seat and to let Little Mitton.
-The present owner, John Aspinall (b.
-1927) inherited in 1946 and appears to have sold Little Mitton Hall in the 1960s, while retaining the estate and the lordship of the manor.
+John Aspinall (1927-2017) inherited in 1946 and appears to have sold Little Mitton Hall in the 1960s, while retaining the estate and the lordship of the manor.
 Little Mitton was converted into a restaurant and hotel in 1966-68 and has since been enlarged and altered several times.
-Standen, by contrast, has remained very much a private house, and the Standen estate continues to play an important part in the life of Clitheroe town; something made very concrete by the recently approved plans for a development of over a thousand new houses on land belonging to the estate between the town and the Hall, which have attracted a good deal of opposition.
+Standen, by contrast, has remained very much a private house, and the Standen estate continues to play an important part in the life of Clitheroe town; something made very concrete by the approval of plans for a development of over a thousand new houses on land belonging to the estate between the town and the Hall, which attracted a good deal of opposition.
+After the death of John Aspinall, the estate passed to his first cousin once removed, Martin Aspinall (b.
+1951), who has since overseen a splendid restoration and redecoration of the house.

 Standen Hall, Clitheroe, Lancashire